CodeFromAnywhere/react-with-native/modules/js-util/README.md

 Handy function to get the keys of an object, but typed.

 NB: The only difference from Object.keys is that this returns the keys in a typesafe manner

+## 📄 getSubsetFromObject (exported const)

+takes an object and a subset of its keys and returns a subset of that object

+input: { x: "a", y: "b", z: "c" } and ["x"]

+output: { x: "a" }

 ## 📄 insertAt (exported const)